labeveryday/device_info_to_excel/README.md

 # device_info_to_excel

-This is a script that leverages netmiko to gather Cisco device info and output the results to an excel spreadsheet
+This is a script that leverages [netmiko](https://github.com/ktbyers/netmiko) to gather Cisco device info and then output the results to an excel spreadsheet.
+Use this script to improve your understanding of python.
+While also learning how to leverage network automation to update your network documentation.

+**Gathers**:

+- hostname
+- ios version
+- device uptime
->Gathers: hostname, ios version, uptime, and serial number
+- serial number
+- hardware type
+- running device image

 The intent of the of this script is to help you understand the basics of writing a line-by-line execution Python script.